-What is a Temporal Lift?
+What is a temporal lift?

 For patients with early signs of midfacial and brow ptosis or sagging, a full endoscopic forehead and midface lift may not be necessary.
 For such patients, a moderate degree of lateral brow and midface elevation can be achieved with the temporal lift.
 To use popular jargon, the temporal lift could be aptly renamed “mini mid-face lift.”
 As with the forehead and midface lift, because a camera is used during the surgery, the incisions are small and hidden within the hair.
 Recovery is on the order of 7-10 days.
 Because of the many options available, navigating this decision process can be difficult.
-During the consultation, Drs.
-Thompson or Hedstrom will perform a comprehensive analysis, and with the input of each patient, an appropriate recommendation will be made.
+During the consultation, UFP doctors will perform a comprehensive analysis, and with the input of each patient, an appropriate recommendation will be made.
 Please visit the endoscopic forehead lift and mid-face lift pages to learn more about the surgical approach and treatable areas for these procedures.

 What are the benefits of a temporal lift?